 Meet Serge and Pablo Lunin of Dukta

 From these humble beginnings, Dukta was founded in 2011.
 Now headed by the father and son team of Serge and Pablo Lunin, Dukta works with licensed partners throughout the world.
-The company has won numerous design awards including Interior Design’s Best of Year in 2015.
+The company won numerous design awards, including Interior Design’s Best of Year in 2015.

 LEARN MORE >